bmc-eng/LLMFinancialAnalyst/readme.md

 ## Model Development Notes

 #### 23rd Apr - Added the Agentic debate format
+Added the debate format into the test example.
+Changed and modified the prompts slightly to build consensus and avoid the conversation going round and round in circles.

 #### 22nd Apr - Added first version of Agentic model
 Added the flow of the agentic process.
 Rerun of the fine-tuned model